-The Simpson Foundation was established by the will of Martha Patton Simpson to honor her parents, Ransom Overton Simpson and Elizabeth Gulley Simpson.
-The elder Simpsons felt, particularly after the devastation caused by the "War between the States," that "education would be the salvation of the South".
-To support this belief, they took a very active role in encouraging and enhancing educational opportunities for both black and white children.
+The Simpson Foundation was established by the will of Martha Patton Simpson to honor her parents, Ransom Overton Simpson & Elizabeth Gulley Simpson.
+The elder Simpsons felt, particularly after the devastation caused by the “War between the States,” that “education would be the salvation of the South”.
+To support this belief, they took a very active role in encouraging and enhancing educational opportunities for both black & white children.

 Martha Simpson was born in Wilcox County on September 5, 1886, one of five Simpson children who grew up on the plantation and attended public schools in Furman.
 After her high school graduation in 1904, Martha went on to the University of Alabama in Tuscaloosa, where she received a B.A. degree in 1908.

 Martha Simpson shared her parents’ faith in education as a key to the South’s prosperity, and she also took an active part in supporting education throughout her lifetime.
 She died on May 28, 1982, but in her will she has provided that the Simpson role in the educating of the youth of Wilcox County will continue, through the establishment of The Simpson Foundation.

 The purpose of The Simpson Foundation is best stated in Miss Simpson’s own words, as written in her will: “It is my earnest desire to aid & assist worthy & ambitious young men & women of Wilcox County, Alabama, who are in need of financial assistance, to acquire a good education in order that they may be better fitted & better qualified to appreciate & help in the preservation of the Constitution and laws of this country, & to defend its flag & by their conduct as good citizens to reflect honor on Wilcox County & the State of Alabama.
 To that end, this trust is created… for the establishment & provision of scholarships to colleges, universities,… trade or vocational schools,… (or) post-graduate education in professional fields.”